gabriele-tasca/neben/README.md

 # Neben Online

-Prototype browser multiplayer game, using a websocket server in NodeJs and the Godot engine web export for the client.
+Prototype browser multiplayer game, using a websocket server in NodeJS and the Godot engine web export for the client.

 Client side prediction and entity interpolation are implemented to smoothly sync the positions of all players.